eXtensible Markup Language

 XML is a meta markup language, meaning it tells you what form the markup takes, not what markup is allowed.

-"Specific" markup languages are called applications of XML.
-Examples would be things like
+“Specific” markup languages are called applications of XML, perhaps things like:

 <people>